 Upload files to your designated bucket

-AWS offers many alternative ways to upload files to an S3 bucket, we also provided a script in our user_resource repository you can use: upload-file-to-s3.sh.
+AWS offers many alternative ways to upload files to an S3 bucket.
+We've also provided a script in our user_resource repository you can use: upload-file-to-s3.sh.

 You need to define your S3 credentials and then you can call the script like this: